 - You’ll only need a small amount of time after the ceremony to photograph the extended family.
 All your wedding party, immediate family, and the bride and groom photos will already have been taken

 - It’s especially thoughtful for those that are older or not able to stand for long periods.
 You can get the photographs done prior to the ceremony then they can sit for the ceremony, then go into the reception to sit.

 - You won’t have to spend a lot of time wrangling people.
 The biggest problem I have on a wedding day is waiting for someone that needs to be in family photos to come back from the bathroom or getting a glass of champagne.

-- He’ll still get that amazing love face when you walk down the isle with your daddy or select person.
-And my experience tells me that he’ll still gets choked up, even though it’s not the first time he sees you.
+- He’ll still get that amazing love face when you walk down the aisle with your daddy or select person.
+And my experience tells me that he’ll still get choked up, even though it’s not the first time he sees you.

 Even if you are adamant that you don’t want a first look, I encourage you to have a discussion with your significant other and see what they think.
 I’m often asked what my preference is and when I see all the benefits, there really is no question that this would be mine.
 Even if you decide not to have a first look, we’ll make it work and you’ll know that you made an informed decision.

 Are you getting married and looking for a photographer?